bit-bots/bitbots_main/bitbots_docs/docs/manual/testing/testing.rst

 ============================

 In general, it is possible to test a package on its own, e.g., only the walking, or to test the integration of a package with several others, e.g., walking together with path planning.
-Hereby, it is sensible to test at first if each single component works.
+Hereby, it makes sense to test first if each single component works.
 After that, the integration of the components should be tested pairwise.
 If this has been done successfully, the whole software stack can be tested.
-This represents a bottom-up approach.
+This is a bottom-up approach.
 Using this has the advantage that for surfacing errors it is clear which package caused them.
-Another not recommended approach would be the top-down approach.
+Another, not recommended, approach would be the top-down approach.
 With this approach the whole software stack is started right at the beginning.